FDio/csit/docs/job_specs/report_iterative/2n-zn2/vpp-mrr-00.md

 ##### eth-l2bdscale10kmaclrn
 1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2bdscale10kmaclrn
 2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2bdscale10kmaclrn
-4c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2bdscale10kmaclrn
 ##### eth-l2bdscale100kmaclrn
 1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2bdscale100kmaclrn
 2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2bdscale100kmaclrn
-4c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2bdscale100kmaclrn
 ##### eth-l2xcbase
 1c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase
 2c AND 64b AND mrr AND xxv710 AND drv_vfio_pci AND eth-l2xcbase